 Jimmy Kolker is the Assistant Secretary for Global Affairs at the U.S. Department of Health and Human Services (HHS).
 In this role, Ambassador Kolker is the Department’s chief health diplomat, representing the United States at World Health Organization meetings and as alternate Board Member of the Global Fund to Fight AIDS, Tuberculosis and Malaria.
 The Office of Global Affairs advises the Secretary and HHS’s operating and staff divisions on global health and human services issues.

-Jimmy was most recently Chief of the HIV and AIDS Section at UNICEF’s New York headquarters (2007-2011).
-Prior to joining UNICEF, Jimmy had a 30 year diplomatic career with the U.S. State Department.
-He served as Deputy Global AIDS Coordinator in the Office of the U.S. Global AIDS Coordinator (2005-2007), U.S. Ambassador to Uganda (2002-2005) and to Burkina Faso (1999-2002).
-He was Deputy Chief of Mission at U.S. embassies in Denmark and Botswana and won awards for political reporting at earlier posts in the UK, Sweden, Zimbabwe, and Mozambique.
+Amb.
+Kolker had a 30 year diplomatic career with the U.S. Department of State where he served as the U.S. Ambassador to Uganda (2002-2005) and to Burkina Faso (1999-2002).
+From 2005-2007, he served as Deputy Global AIDS Coordinator in the Office of the U.S. Global AIDS Coordinator, leading implementation of the President’s Emergency Plan for AIDS Relief (PEPFAR).
+Amb.
+Kolker was Deputy Chief of Mission at U.S. embassies in Denmark and Botswana and won awards for political reporting at earlier posts in the UK, Sweden, Zimbabwe, and Mozambique.

-Jimmy grew up in St. Louis, Missouri.
-He holds a B.A. in Political Science from Carleton College (Minnesota) and a Masters in Public Administration from Harvard University.
+Amb.
+Kolker grew up in St. Louis, Missouri.
+He holds a Master’s in Public Administration from Harvard Kennedy School of Government and a B.A. magna cum laude from Carleton College in Minnesota.
+He was a Thomas J. Watson Foundation Fellow (1970-1971).
 He speaks French, Swedish, and Portuguese.